psi4/psi4/doc/sphinxman/source/dftd3.rst

 ``dftd3``/|PSIfour| and ``dftd4``/|PSIfour| interfaces are transparent, and all corrections are interfaced exactly alike.
 The -D3 interface can use classic or simple-dftd3 programs interchangeably and will prefer the latter.
-Starting in v1.9, the classic program is no longer supported or tested, though it won't be deliberately disabled.
+Starting in v1.9, the classic program is no longer supported or tested, though it isn't deliberately disabled.

 Despite different defaults in these programs when run independently, when run through |PSIfour| as EmpiricalDispersion engine, each should